-CBD is one of five cannabinoids that are found in marijuana and in lesser concentrations in hemp.
+CBD is one of five cannabinoids that are found in marijuana and lesser concentrations in hemp.
 CBD oil is produced from the cannabis sativa plant with a focus on extracting the cannabidiol, though it may contain other cannabinoids and active agents from the plant along with chemicals introduced during growth and manufacturing.

 The American Cancer Society recognizes that small studies have shown that smoked marijuana can be helpful in treating nausea and vomiting from chemotherapy.
 It can also improve food intake in HIV patients.
 Inhaled marijuana can be helpful in the treatment of neuropathic pain.
-There are no studies of the effects of marijuana oil on people, however they do acknowledge that studies have shown that people who took forms of marijuana extract in clinical trials needed less pain medication.
+There are no studies of the effects of marijuana oil on people, however, they do acknowledge that studies have shown that people who took forms of marijuana extract in clinical trials needed less pain medication.

-Recently, scientists report that THC and CBD slow the growth of and even kill some types of cancer cells in petri dishes.
+Recently, scientists report that THC and CBD slow the growth of and even kill some types of cancer cells in Petri dishes.
 In animal studies, some cannabinoids might slow the growth and limit the spread of some types of cancer.
 However in humans, though studies have shown that cannabinoids are safe cancer treatment, so far they do not show that cannabinoids help control or kill the disease.
-They recommend that conventional treatment for cancer not be delayed to prevent the risk of serious health consequences.
+They recommend that conventional treatment for cancer not be delayed to prevent the risk of severe health consequences.

-The ACS support the need for further research and the enactment of laws that allow that research to happen in a better way.
+The ACS supports the need for further research and the enactment of laws that allow that research to happen in a better way.
 They also state that decisions about pain management and symptom management should be made between doctor and patient keeping at the forefront a balanced, informed perspective that is respectful of the laws and regulations that apply.
 For the above reasons, the ACS CAN takes no position on legalization of marijuana for medical purposes.